sprint84/ProgressButton/README.md

 ## License

-RFCalculatorKeyboard is available under the MIT license.
+RFProgressButton is available under the MIT license.
 See the LICENSE file for more info.